 - Cultural fit and avoiding bad hires: proper referencing, for example, can help you identify a person’s strength and weaknesses, where they may need extra development, how they might fit into your team, whether they are natural leaders and whether they are likely to stay with your business for an extended period.

 - It helps you look after your brand and reputation: your people can make or break your brand.
 This is nothing new.
 Vetting helps you eliminate unforeseen risks by helping you get as much contextual info as possible.

 The time and effort you invest upfront pays off by way of lower employee turnover, higher customer satisfaction rates, and better bottom-line results.
 (Keen to better understand the use case and ROI for background screening?
 Read this article on 5 reasons why people background check.

 So which pre-employment background checks matter?

 Disclosure and Barring Service (DBS) checks… Right To Work (RTW) checks… Know Your Employee (KYE)… Financial Conduct Authority (FCA) checks… Director searches… You get the drill… There are plenty of checks out there, making it tricky to decipher the difference and determine which ones you actually need and why.

-The checks that matter most:
+The pre employment background checks that matter most:

 1 – IDV Check